rktjmp/pact.nvim/enum/README.md

 Reduce `enumerable` by `f` with `?initial` as initial accumulator value if given.

   If `?initial` is not given, the first value from `enumerable` is used. `nil` is a valid initial value and distinct from not providing one.
+When enumerable is a generator function, only the first value from the function is used as the default initial value.

-  `f` should accept the accumulator then any arguments as per the iterator.
+  `f` should accept the accumulator then any arguments as per the iterator, be aware of the iterator rules outlined above.

   `seqs` are automatically iterated with `ipairs`, `assocs` are iterated with `pairs`.